 With a well-formulated plan created by industry experts and a whole heck of a lot of paperwork, you most certainly can.
 But we’ll get into that in a minute.First, it's important to understand why providing services to cannabis businesses is so difficult.
 Understanding these barriers is the first step towards overcoming them.
 This way, we can serve the industry without undermining the federal government.

 Once you understand this, it's easy to see that most of the payment processing solutions out there for cannabis payments aren’t actually compliant solutions.

-Overview: Federally regulated payment system dealing with an illegal product.
+Overview: Federally regulated payment system and an illegal product.

 These are all things we all already know, but we're going to go over it anyway!
 (If you already get it and just want to learn how you can accept cannabis payments in a compliant way, get more info below!)

 Our banking systems and payment railways are all regulated at the federal level.
 Money deposited into most banks must be FDIC insured.
-Deposits from cannabis businesses are profits gained from “illegal activity”.
+Any deposits from cannabis businesses are profits gained from “illegal activity”.

-Since, cannabis is illegal at the federal level any funds that result from the sale are "illegally" gained proceeds.
-Under the statutes of the (Anti-Money Laundering) AML, it is a federal crime to knowingly engage in financial transactions where the money was gained from unlawful activity.
+Since cannabis is illegal at the federal level, any funds that result from its sale are "illegally" gained proceeds.
+Under the statutes of the AML (Anti-Money Laundering), it's a federal crime to knowingly engage in financial transactions where the money was gained from unlawful activity.
 If you do, it would be money laundering.